TomMelt/PES3/README.md

     * ```classify.py```
     * ```initialize.py```
     * ```propagation.py```
-* change transform.getParticleCoords() to be in lab frame coordinates
 * Check how starting position affects the scattering velocities/ distro of nq
     * Could calculate the integral of energy gained by moving through 1/r pot.
-* draw diagram of coords
-* remove grid from PES plot
-* add Cohen and Sakimoto data to cross-section plot

 Notes
 =====